 Watch an episode of your favourite show

 Lockdown has taught us to appreciate the little things, which often means literally having a cuppa and whacking on Netflix for a bit of downtime.
-Over your lunch hour, there’s no reason not to just curl up in a ball and put an episode of your favourite show on the box.
+Over your lunch hour, there’s no reason not to just curl up in a ball, or stick those headphones in if you’re on the go, and put an episode of your favourite show on the screen.

 There’s nothing quite like the thrill at trouncing your dad at Scrabble, narrowly outfoxing your pals at Cluedo or emerging triumphant in a quick round of cards.
 If you can all coordinate your lunch breaks together, you’ll find there’s ample time to fit in a game or two for some light relief and laughs before heading back to the grind.